manasealoo/Cephalogenomics/03_Phylogenetics/Discordance.md

 singularity exec docker://esayyari/discovista discoVista.py -m 1 -c data/parameter/clades-def_4.txt -p PPP_BS_para_discovista -t 80 -o results_BS_trees_new
 ```

+`-t 80` defines the threshold for 'strong' support at 80% bootstrap support for a given topology.

 where the clades to be tested are defined as follows.
 ```bash
 Clade Name	Clade Definition	Section Letter	Components	Show	Comments